The PUCN's Pipeline Safety Program involves the inspection of liquid propane and natural gas piping systems statewide.

 The applicable statutes and regulations that govern the PUCN's Pipeline Safety Program and civil penalty authority for pipeline safety violations are located at the following links:

 - Inspection Summary Letters & Notice of Probable Violation Letters

 In January each year, the PUCN's Regulatory Operations Staff opens a docket that contains all pipeline inspection summary letters and notice of probable violation letters filed throughout the year by the PUCN's pipeline safety engineers.
 The docket is numbered XX-01007.
-For example, in 2013 the docket was numbered 13-01007; in 2014 it was 14-01007; and in 2015 it was 15-01007.
+For example, in 2021 the docket was numbered 21-01007 and in 2022 it was 22-01007.
 To view inspection summary letters and notice of probable violations letters filed in the current year, visit the PUCN's Active Gas Dockets web page, scroll to the appropriate docket and click "view."

 - Information Regarding State and Federal Reportable